rinmeng/prometheus/Tutorial.md

 - If using UBCO wifi, you will not need to send a DUO push.

 - If you choose not to enter the right credentials, the script will not work and will ask you to rerun the program.
-Once you enter the right credentials, the program will save your credentials in `data.rin` and automatically run in headless mode and log you on for the next time.
+Once you enter the right credentials, the program will save your credentials in `prometheus_data.json` file.

 ### Footnotes